What to put in your wheelie bins

 To make recycling easier:

-- empty containers of excess food and liquid
+- empty containers of excess food and liquid and rinse if necessary

 - remove lids from containers before placing them in the recycling bin – this helps to compact the final sorted product ready for transport

-- take your recycling out of plastic bags: for safety reasons, bags won't be opened and all the recycling inside will go to landfill
+- take your recycling out of plastic bags: for safety reasons, bags won't be opened and all the recycling inside will go to landfill.

 If you have more recycling than can fit in your recycling bin, there are FREE recycling drop-off centres where you can drop off paper, cardboard, glass bottle and jars, cartons, rigid plastic containers as well as steel and aluminium cans and foil.